AESiR-0/daftar-scout/SECURITY.md

    - Session cleanup on logout

 3. **Role-Based Access Control (RBAC)**
-   - User roles: founder, investor, temp
+   - User roles: founder, investor, temp(for a new user till they have not selected the roles)
    - Role-based route protection
    - Role validation in API endpoints
    - Implementation in `app/founder/(auth)/layout.tsx` and `app/investor/(auth)/layout.tsx`